Riley229/Asalato-Notation/README.md

 #### Metadata

-The metadata section of the document is used to define high-level information, such as the composer, title, and papersize.
+The metadata section of the document is used to define high-level information, such as the composer, title, and paper properties.

 ```
 \meta {
+  \paper {
-  \papersize letter
+    \size letter
+    \margin 0.5in             # margin to use on all sides
+    \marginLeft 0.25in        # overrides default margin on a per-side basis
+    \marginRight 0.25in
+    \marginTop 0.75in
+    \marginBottom 0.75in
+  }
   \title "My First Score"
-  \subtitle "with western notation"
+  \subtitle "with western notation" {       # all text objects can optionally specify the following properties
+    \font "Calibri"                         # font family (defaults to "Arial")
+    \fontSize 16                            # font size (default depends on text object)
+    \fontWeight 50                          # font weight (defaults to 50, should be in range 0-100)
+    \italic                                 # if added, italicizes text (defaults to False)
+  }
   \composer "J.S Bach"
 }
 ```